 Accolades and Recognitions

-Listed by Chambers USA for Securities Litigation
+Chambers USA, Securities Litigation

-Selected for inclusion as a Super Lawyer and Rising Star for Business Litigation in New York Metro Super Lawyers
+Super Lawyers, Selected for inclusion as a Super Lawyer and Rising Star for Business Litigation in New York Metro

-Individually recognized by the Financial Times Innovative Lawyers North America report
+Individually recognized by The Financial Times Innovative Lawyers North America report

 Fordham University Law School, J.D., 2003